cta-observatory/ctapipe/docs/getting_started/index.rst

 Follow the instructions in the link above to make a *fork* of the ctapipe repo in your own GitHub userspace.
 That fork will be then called *yourusername*/ctapipe (it's as simple as clicking the fork button on `main ctapipe github page <https://github.com/cta-observatory/ctapipe>`_.

+You only need to make this fork once, when you first start developing, and you can use it from then on.

 +++++++++++++
 Step 2: clone